machingclee/machingclee.github.io/static/media/236-organize-js-rabbitmq.d5b1c1d3.md

 export default snoozeAndPinQueue;
 ```
-Note that we have leave the `consumption` field empty and we have not put it inside the list of  `consumptions.ts`.
+Here we have leave the `consumption` field empty and we have not put it inside the list of  `consumptions.ts`.

 ###### snoozeAndPinDeadLetterQueue.ts